musharafmaqbool/MISP-and-NESSUS-SCAN-CORRELATION/README.md

 This repository contains a Jupyter Notebook (`project.ipynb`) that performs correlation between threat intelligence data from **MISP** (Malware Information Sharing Platform), **Nessus Scan Reports**, and **NVD** (National Vulnerability Database).
 The project helps in identifying vulnerabilities associated with known threat indicators.

 ## **Features**
-✅ README2 file guides you on how you can upload file to elastic search
+✅ README2 file guides you on how you can upload file to elastic search.

-✅ Projest file guides you on how you can achieve correlation without the use of siem tool
+✅ Projest file guides you on how you can achieve correlation without the use of siem tool.

 ✅ Misp basics file consists of basics of misp.